Halyomorpha halys

 Management-biological control

 The samurai wasp, Trissolcus japonicus, an adventive parasitoid wasp from Asia was detected in Vancouver, Washington in 2015 and in Portland, Oregon in 2016.
-This parasitoid is becoming established in the Willamette Valley and researchers are actively redistributing the wasp.
+This parasitoid is becoming widely established in the Willamette Valley and researchers are actively redistributing the wasp.
 This wasp attacks the stink bug egg masses, turning them from bright green or blue to black as the wasps develop in the egg mass and eventually chew their way out of the eggs.
-The wasp is known to be a highly effective parasitoid against brown marmorated stink bug in Asia.
+The wasp is known to be a highly effective parasitoid against BMSB in Asia.
 Native parasitoids and predators can also help limit stink bug populations.
 There are numerous predators (spiders, katydids, lacewing larvae) that attack the eggs and early nymphs.
 The mature nymphs and adults have fewer natural enemies, but sometimes birds and spiders will target them.
-Crabronid wasps (Astata bicolor) are a specialized predator that sting the nymphs to paralyze them, then carry the paralyzed stink bugs to their nests in the ground where the stink bugs are used to provision the nest for their young.
+Crabronid wasps (Astata bicolor) are specialized predators that sting the nymphs to paralyze them, then carry the paralyzed stink bugs to their nests in the ground where the stink bugs are used to provision the nest for their young.
 Note that most chemical treatments for BMSB are broad-spectrum, so treatments may negatively impact biological control and cause flare-ups of secondary pests such as scale and aphids.

 Management-cultural control

 Hand-collecting and killing of egg masses, nymphs, and adults can be an effective management strategy if there are very few trees, but this method is not practical on a commercial scale.
 Home orchardists may also find that exclusion netting is possible.
 Eliminating or excluding aggregations of adults in overwintering sites, including farmhouses and outbuildings, may be beneficial to reduce local populations for commercial growers and home orchardists.
+Exclusion netting could help home growers with only a few trees.

 Management-chemical control: HOME USE